 6,500 y.a.: The Mesolithic / Neolithic transition happened very slowly in Albion.

 The major obstacle presented by the newly opened English Channel seems to have sloweded the new ideas from crossing and quickly making a successful foothold as they had done elsewhere.
-The Kongemose-like mesolithic culture stayed in use alongside the neolithic improvements in farming for another thousand years.
+The Kongemose-like mesolithic culture stayed in use alongside the neolithic improvements in farming for another two thousand years.

 6,000 y.a.: Farming and stone circles introduced into England